ecsys/Eloquent-JavaScript-2ed-Exercise/Notes_Ch5.md

 // -> 0 is even
 // -> 2 is even
 ```
-    - in the last example above, note the inner function lives inside the environment of the outer one can use n.
+In the last example above, note the inner function lives inside the environment of the outer one can use n.
 The bodies of such inner functions can access the variables around them, but not the other way around.

   - standard usage on array
     - forEach()